Skip to main content

 Northern Norway

-10. The fishing village Hamn in Senja
+10. The fishing village of Hamn in Senja

 Northern Norway

-11. On the border with Russia
+11. On the northern border

 Northern Norway